How to Write an Essay

 On the other hand, throwing up the first idea that comes to your mind without fine-tuning should be avoided to make justifiable arguments.
 Incompetently placed arguments can ruin the quality of even the best-written essays!

 Extensive Vocabulary: Writing the same words over and over will get very boring for the reader.
-As a writer, you want the writer to remain engaged with the content of your essay throughout.
-So bringing that variety in the vocabulary will add much more spice to the text.
+As a writer, you want the reader to remain engaged with the content of your essay throughout.
+So bringing that variety into the vocabulary will add much more spice to the text.
 Mix it up a little for effective writing.

 There should be coherence between the different elements of the essay framework.
 Learn how our essay proofreading and editing services can polish your essay.